Program of Study

 Second major

-The Journalism Department strongly urges its students to complete an additional major in a related field, such as History, Political Science, Economics, Sociology, Biology, Latin American Studies or a foreign language.
+The Journalism Department strongly urges its students to complete an additional major in a related field, such as History, Political Science, Economics, Sociology, Environmental Studies, Biology, Statistics, or a foreign language.
 With planning, a student can complete two majors in the College of Liberal Arts and Sciences in four years.
 If a student wishes to pursue a second major in a different school or college in the university (such as the School of Business Administration), more than four years will be necessary to meet all requirements.
 (For more information, see the College of Liberal Arts and Sciences catalog.)

 Students who do not complete a second major must complete at least 12 credits of upper level work in a another discipline that will provide context for their future reporting and editing.
 The courses may all be in the same area (such as political science or history) or in different areas that all contribute to one body of knowledge.
 For example, a student interested in environmental issues could find related courses in Biology, Geography, Sociology, and Natural Resource Management and Engineering.